soyum2222/gonat/README.md

 Port Mapping

 ## What done
-proxy the port to anther network
+proxy the port to other network

 ## Supports protocol
 TCP